tucks-canvas/stackgrow-inventory-system/README.md

+Message from StackGROW Incorporated:

-PLEASE INSTALL NETBEANS FOR EASE OF USE RUNNING THE SYSTEM
+It is advised that you INSTALL NETBEANS for EASE OF USE RUNNING THE CODE/SYSTEM.
+Without NETBEANS, however, the jar is located in: stackgrow-inventory-system\target\InventorySystem-1.0-SNAPSHOT.jar.

-Without Netbeans however the jar is located in: stackgrow-inventory-system\target\InventorySystem-1.0-SNAPSHOT.jar. to run it, it is reccomended to use command prompt and type the following command: java -jar target\InventorySystem-1.0-SNAPSHOT.jar.
+To run it, it is recommended to use the command prompt and type the following command: java -jar target\InventorySystem-1.0-SNAPSHOT.jar.